macurovc/wishpage/README.md

 # Wishpage

 A simple wishlist management application built with Go, HTMX, and SQLite.
-Features server-side rendering, minimal JavaScript, and a clean responsive UI.
+Features server-side rendering, minimal JavaScript, collapsible family sections, and a clean responsive UI with a fresh mint color scheme.

 ## Features

 - 📝 Create and manage wishlist items for family members
-- 👥 Add and organize family members
+- 👥 Add and organize family members with collapsible sections
-- ✅ Mark items as reserved/available
+- ✅ Mark items as reserved/available with pure CSS dropdown (no extra HTTP requests)
 - 🔐 Password-protected editing mode
 - 📧 Email notifications for all changes
-- 🎨 Clean, responsive UI with HTMX for dynamic updates
+- 🎨 Clean, responsive UI with fresh mint color scheme
+- ⚡ HTMX for dynamic updates with minimal page reloads
 - 🔒 Session-based authentication
 - 📦 Uses templ for type-safe Go templates